ilios/user-guide/courses-and-sessions/publishing.md

 ![review missing information](../images/publishing/review_missing_information.png)

 In the **Publish Full Course with All Sessions** workflow, a display of the course level info and every associated session is made available.
 The course level info and each session function independently as above, allowing override individually.
 If an associated session was previously in published state, it will still be displayed in the list and allow for republishing following the rules above.
 Any changes to a previously published session will overwrite its previous status.
 A course may be in Not Published state, yet have sessions which are Published or Scheduled.
 The Published/Scheduled sessions will not display on the public calendar until the parent course is in published or Scheduled state.
-Not Published sessions never display on the public calendar.
+Sessions in a "Not Published" state are never displayed on the school calendar ("Show All Events").

 When a course is in Scheduled state and has sessions in Published and/or Scheduled state, those Published and Scheduled sessions will display as TBD until the course is published.
 A published course will display any Scheduled or Published sessions as their state indicates accordingly.